elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 ### Network of Networks

 Impossible O(N^2) to connect all ISPs to all other ISPs so there are global ISPs that connect to each other global ISPs via an Internet Exchange Point and peering links.
 Regional ISPs will connect access nets to ISPs.
 Content provider networks (Google, Microsoft, Netflix) may connect directly to an IXP or beside a global ISP to be close to end users.
+Data centers, bypassing higher tier ISPs, more control over user experience, less money for sending traffic into provider networks, avoiding network discrimination.

 [TORIX](https://www.torix.ca/who-we-are/): Toronto Internet Exchange Point